mkurmarc/mkurmarc/README.md

 #### Description:

-Website with interactive data visualizations utilizing the Triple Crown Horserace data and weather forecasts from the past 15 years.
+Website with interactive data visualizations utilizing Triple Crown Horserace data and weather forecasts from the past 15 years.
 Parsed, tested, organized, and analyzed data into visuals, including scatter plots and bar graphs, for the end user to research patterns within the information.
 Applied machine learning methods and processing, such as linear